 All parents want to send their kids to the best private or best public schools in US.
 Children deserve the best education possible.
 Some parents may be wary about sending their children to a public school, but there are great schools out there.
-In this article, you’ll find the best public high schools for students to attend.
+In this article, you’ll find the best public high schools in the US for students to attend.

 What makes a public high school the best in America?
 There are some contributing factors to a ranking system for public schools.
 An accomplished public high school serves not only those planning on attending college but those who will go on to the workforce or a trade school after graduation.
 There needs to be diversity in culture and extracurricular activities so that students are well-rounded.

 The first step in the ranking process for the best public high schools in USA is academic performance and exam scores.
 Looking at each school’s exam scores compared to the state and district scores is a good indicator of how well a school is performing.

 We also considered the percentage of students participating in Advanced Placement (AP) or International Baccalaureate (IB) courses.
 The more students that are challenging themselves academically, the more prepared they will be for a transition to college courses.